Last week I attended one of Bill Jelen’s Power Excel Seminars. The event was hosted by Excel4Apps at the SoHo Metropolitan Hotel in Toronto.

-Here is an example: imagine that you spend many hours per year preparing reports and you didn’t realize that there was a super quick way to reduce this large amount of time.
+Here’s an example: imagine that you spend many hours per year preparing reports and you didn’t realize that there’s a quick way to reduce this large amount of time.
 This is why the crowd gasps!

 I was watching for these gasps and I caught these (all videos created by Bill Jelen)

-- ‘Show Report Filter Pages‘ (Video) This Pivot Table option gem saves tons of time when creating reports!
+- ‘Show Report Filter Pages‘ (Video) pivot option gem saves tons of time when creating reports!

-- ‘Sort Data by Subtotals‘ (Video) Keeps data in place while sorting the subtotlas!
+- ‘Sort Data by Subtotals‘ (Video) keeps data in place while sorting the subtotals!

-- Recover Unsaved Workbooks’ (Video) This feature received the biggest gasp of the seminar!
+- Recover Unsaved Workbooks’ (Video) this received the biggest gasp of the seminar!